-Begin counting your breaths staring at 1 and ending at 100.
+Begin counting your breaths, starting at one and ending at 100.
 When you reach 100, you are finished with the session.
 The length of the session will obviously depend on your rate of breathing.
-Generally, most people start out faster and as they relax, their breath rate will slow.
+Generally, most people start out faster, and their breath rate will slow as they relax.
 Most people start out between 8 and 12 breaths per minute.
 By the end of the session, this will slow to between 4 and 8 breaths per minute.
 Do not worry about your breathing rate.
 Just relax and let it slow down naturally.
 As you count each breath, focus your attention on the breath.
 Feel the air enter your nose and travel down into your abdomen.
-As you exhale, follow the breath from your abdomen, back up and out through your nose.
+As you exhale, follow the breath from your abdomen, back up, and out through your nose.
 That's it.
 After you have reached 100, slowly open your eyes and take a minute or two to enjoy your relaxed state.

 100% of your awareness should be focused on your breathing.
 This does not mean thinking about the breath.
 Just be aware of it.
 Try NOT to think about anything.
 Just focus on your breath.
 This is all there is to it.

-Now that I have given you these steps, let me tell you what is going to happen.
-You are going to start your meditation, counting from 1 and before you know it, you will be thinking about something.
-You may make it to 17, or 10 or only 5 but at some point you will find that you are no longer counting breaths but thinking.
-Do not worry about this, it is normal.
-These thoughts are coming from your sub-consciousness and everyone has them.
-When you become aware that you are no longer counting, simply acknowledge that you are thinking, end the thought and imagine it floating away.
+Now that I have given you these steps, let me tell you what will happen.
+You will start your meditation, counting from 1, and before you know it, you will be thinking about something.
+You may make it to 17, or 10, or only 5, but at some point, you will find that you are no longer counting breaths but thinking.
+Do not worry about this.
+It is normal.
+These thoughts are coming from your sub-consciousness, and everyone has them.
+When you become aware that you are no longer counting, acknowledge that you are thinking, end the thought and imagine it floating away.
 Resume counting from the last number that you remember.
-If you don't remember the last number, simply pick a number that you think is close and resume from there.
-At first you may find it frustrating that you have a continuous stream of uncontrolled thoughts that are interfering with your counting.
-Do not be frustrated, this is what we are working on.
+If you don't remember the last number, pick a number you think is close and resume from there.
+At first, you may find it frustrating to have a continuous stream of uncontrolled thoughts that interfere with your counting.
+Do not be frustrated.
+This is what we are working on.
 We are eliminating the thoughts and focusing on awareness.

-It is fine to be aware of your breathing, it is fine to be aware of your body sensations and it is fine to be aware of your immediate environment.
+It is OK to be aware of your breathing, it is fine to be aware of your body sensations, and it is fine to be aware of your immediate environment.
 Just don't think about them.
-More than likely, your thoughts that emerge will not be on your present awareness (breath, sensations or environment) but will include mental image pictures or internal dialogs pertaining to the remembering of past events or planning the future.
+More than likely, your thoughts that emerge will not be on your present awareness (breath, sensations, or environment) but will include mental image pictures or internal dialogs pertaining to remembering past events or planning the future.
 This is what thinking generally entails.
 It is normal.
-But in our meditation we are going to gently eliminate these thoughts by acknowledging them, pushing them away and then returning to our counting.
-It is this process of managing our thoughts and focusing on pure awareness that brings us the benefits of meditation.
-Over time, you will find that your focus on awareness will make it much easier to stop the thoughts and you will find this state of consciousness to be profoundly relaxing and satisfying.
+But in our meditation, we will gently eliminate these thoughts by acknowledging them, pushing them away, and then returning to our counting.
+This process of managing our thoughts and focusing on pure awareness brings us the benefits of meditation.
+Over time, you will find that your focus on awareness will make it much easier to stop the thoughts and that this state of consciousness will be profoundly relaxing and satisfying.